Opportunistic Infection | Preferred Therapy | Alternative Therapy | Other Comments | |

 ---|---|---|---|---|

+Note: If Campylobacter or Shigella bacteremia is suspected, a carbapenem is preferred (BIII).
+Therapy and duration should be adjusted based on microbiology and antibiotic sensitivity results.
+If no pathogen is identified and the patient recovers quickly, 5 days of therapy is recommended.
+For patients with persistent diarrhea (>14 days) without severe clinical signs, antibiotics therapy can be withheld until a diagnosis is made. | Diagnostic fecal specimens should be obtained before initiation of empiric antimicrobial therapy.
+If a pathogen is identified, antibiotic susceptibilities should be performed to confirm and inform antibiotic choices, given increased reports of antibiotic resistance.
 Oral or IV rehydration (if indicated) should be given to patients with diarrhea (AIII).
-Anti-motility agents should be avoided if there is concern about inflammatory diarrhea, including CDI (BIII).
-If no clinical response is observed after 3–4 days, consider a follow-up stool culture with antibiotic susceptibility testing or alternative diagnostic tests (e.g., toxin assays, molecular testing) to evaluate alternative diagnoses, antibiotic resistance, or drug–drug interactions. |
+Antimotility agents should be avoided if there is concern about inflammatory diarrhea, including CDI (BIII).
+Risk of bacteremia increases with decreasing CD4 count.
+If no clinical response is observed after 3–4 days, consider a follow-up stool culture with antibiotic susceptibility testing or alternative diagnostic tests (e.g., toxin assays, molecular testing) to evaluate alternative diagnoses, antibiotic resistance, or drug–drug interaction (BIII).
+MSM may be at increased risk for antibiotic resistant enteric infections. | |

-For Mild Disease and if CD4 Count >200 Cells/mm3
+Campylobacteriosis | For Mild Disease If CD4 Count >200 cells/mm3

-For Mild-to-Moderate Disease (If Susceptible)
+For Mild to Moderate Disease (If Susceptible)

 For Campylobacter Bacteremia

-For Mild-to-Moderate Disease (If Susceptible)
+| For Mild to Moderate Disease (If Susceptible)

-Oral or IV rehydration if indicated (AIII) Anti-motility agents should be avoided (BIII).
-If no clinical response is observed after 5–7 days, consider a follow-up stool culture, alternative diagnosis, or antibiotic resistance.
-In the United States in 2018, 29% of C. jejuni isolates were resistant to ciprofloxacin and 2% were resistant to azithromycin; among C. coli isolates, 40.5% were resistant to fluoroquinolone and 13.3% are resistant to azithromycin.
-The rationale for addition of an aminoglycoside to a fluoroquinolone in bacteremic patients is to prevent emergence of quinolone resistance.
-Effective ART may reduce the frequency, severity, and recurrence of campylobacter infections. |
+| Oral or IV rehydration if indicated (AIII) Antimotility agents should be avoided (BIII).
+Third-generation cephalosporins are not reliably active and use of alternative cell wall–active agents, such as carbapenems, may be necessary in severely ill people who require empiric IV therapy until antimicrobial susceptibilities return.
+In the United States in 2018, 29% of C. jejuni isolates were resistant to ciprofloxacin and 2% were resistant to azithromycin; among C. coli isolates, 40.5% were resistant to fluoroquinolone and 13.3% were resistant to azithromycin.
+Effective ART may reduce the frequency, severity, and recurrence of Campylobacter infections | |

-Clostridium difficile infection (CDI) |
+Clostridium difficile Infection (CDI) | For Severe or Nonsevere CDI

-Oral or IV rehydration if indicated (AIII) Anti-motility agents should be avoided (BIII).
+Salmonellosis | All people with HIV and salmonellosis should receive antimicrobial treatment due to an increase of bacteremia (by 20-fold to 100-fold) and mortality (by up to sevenfold) compared to individuals without HIV (AIII). | Oral or IV rehydration if indicated (AIII) Antimotility agents should be avoided (BIII).
 The role of long-term secondary prophylaxis in patients with recurrent Salmonella bacteremia is not well established.
-Must weigh benefit against risks of long-term antibiotic exposure (BIII).
-Effective ART may reduce the frequency, severity, and recurrence of salmonella infections. |
+Must weigh the benefits against the risks of long-term antibiotic exposure (BIII).
+Effective ART may reduce the frequency, severity, and recurrence of salmonella infections. | ||

 Duration of Therapy For Gastroenteritis Without Bacteremia

-|
+| |||

 Shigellosis |